Averie Collins

-Averie Ann Collins (born March 3, 1997) is an American professional soccer player who plays as a forward for the Washington Spirit of the National Women's Soccer League (NWSL).
-Collins is the only current NWSL player from Montana.
+Averie Ann Collins (born March 3, 1997) is an American professional soccer player who plays as a forward.

 Early life

 Collins is the daughter of Lisa and Shane Collins.
-Her father was a defensive end for the Washington Football Team from 1992 to 1994.
+Her father was a defensive end for the Washington Redskins from 1992 to 1994.

 High school

 Collins grew up in Bozeman, Montana where she played both soccer and basketball for Bozeman High School.
 During her junior year, Collins led Montana in both goals in soccer as well as rebounds in basketball.
 As a freshman, Collins and her team won the Montana Class AA soccer state championship.
 She was a two-time NSCAA Montana Player of the Year and she was named the Gatorade Montana Player of the Year as a senior.
 Collins finished her high school career with 57 goals and 29 assists.

 Stanford University (2015–2018)

 Collins attended Stanford University where she played three seasons for the Cardinal and majored in Management Science & Engineering.

 As a freshman at Stanford University, Collins appeared as a substitute in 19 games for the Cardinal.
 She scored three goals, including a game-winning goal in overtime against Washington State University as well as a goal against San Jose State University in the first round of the NCAA Tournament.
 Stanford advanced to the quarterfinal round where the team fell to Duke after a penalty kick shootout.

 The following year she played in each of the Cardinal's 21 games and made 7 starts.
 Collins scored five goals, including two game-winning goals, and made 5 assists.
 During Collins' junior season she made one start and 17 appearances for the Cardinal, scoring two goals and one assist to help Stanford's championship-winning run.
 She redshirted her senior season in 2018.
 She closed out her career at Stanford with 10 goals, 5 assists, one national championship, and three Pac-12 titles.